kstrauser/tubifer/README.md

   at full speed without exceeding its data cap.

 Options:
+  --state TEXT        State to show plans for
-  --usage-gb INTEGER  Expected data usage in GB
+  --city TEXT         City to show prices for --usage-gb INTEGER  Expected data usage in GB
   --help              Show this message and exit.